 King Minos of Crete and the Minotaur

-After the death of Asterios, Minos claimed the throne of Crete and in order to demonstrate that the Gods supported his claim, he prayed to Poseidon to send him a bull from the sea, promising to offer the bull to him in sacrifice.
+After the death of Asterios, Minos claimed the throne of Crete, and in order to demonstrate that the Gods supported his claim, he prayed to Poseidon to send him a bull from the sea, promising to offer the bull to him in sacrifice.
 Poseidon accordingly sent him a magnificent great white bull that stepped ashore from the midst of the waves.

 Foolishly, Minos so admired this bull that, although he got his wish and was accepted as king, he kept the bull among his own herds, offering another in sacrifice.
 Poseidon was naturally angered at Minos going back on his word.
-He not only turned the bull savage, but caused Pasiphae, Minos' wife, to fall in love with him.
+He not only turned the bull savage but also caused Pasiphae, Minos' wife, to fall in love with him.

 In order to contain this unfortunate child who had seemingly inherited his father's maneating savagery, Daedalus' ingenuity was called upon again.
 He constructed the Labyrinth, a huge maze with innumerable passageways and dead ends.
-The Minotaur was left in the heart of the Labyrinth and anyone who went in there was either eaten by the bull headed boy or lost forever.
+The Minotaur was left in the heart of the Labyrinth, and anyone who went in there was either eaten by the bull-headed boy or lost forever.